 In areas with a hot, dry climate there is a high risk of fires.
-These areas are sometimes subject to government rules requiring among other things the muffler must be equipped with an approved type of spark arrestor screen.
+These areas are sometimes controlled by legislation and requirements that among other things the muffler must be equipped with an approved type of spark arrestor screen.

 CAUTION!
 The muffler gets very hot during and after use.
 This also applies during idling.
-Be aware of the fire hazard, especially when working near flammable substances and/or vapours.
+Be aware of the fire hazard, especially when working near flammable substances and/ or vapours.